kiquetal/oreilly-book-grokking-concurrency/Readme.md

 ### Chapters

+This folder contains all the files with notes about the book's chapters.

-#### Chapter one
+#### Chapter I

-- `chapter-one.md`: This file contains notes on the first chapter of "Grokking Concurrency", covering Moore's Law, the octopus orchestra analogy, and an example of latency vs throughput using a coffee shop analogy.
+- Notes on Chapter I, covering Moore's Law, the octopus orchestra analogy, and latency vs throughput.

 ### Changelog

-- **2025-10-08**: Initialization of the chapter one.
+- **2025-10-08**: Initialization of the chapter I.